A/N: Warning in this chapter for mild horror elements and mild sexual content

 “Maebhe,” Drys said gently.
 They leaned out of Maebhe’s reach, ignoring Maebhe’s plaintive whine, to shut off the running water.
 Their voice was uncharacteristically soft, their hands on Maebhe gentle.
 It felt nice.
 “The water’s ready.”

 “Why does this shit keep happening me?”
 Maebhe asked.

 Drys stayed silent – Maebhe figured they didn’t have an answer.

-“My parents died in a carriage accident.
-I had to rescue my own brother from a Unity prison.
-I ran into a red dragon, was nearly killed by it, and then I found a missing alfar King — a missing alfar King that could spark a war —being guided by- by something not human!
-Something human who saw my face and almost certainly wants me dead, now!
-If Atiuh and the Guardians really exist, I wish they didn’t, if these are the cards they’ve dealt me.”
+“I had to rescue my own brother from a Unity prison.
+I met a red dragon, was nearly killed by it, and then I found a missing alfar King — a missing alfar King that could start a war — and he was being guarded by- by something not human!
+Something not human that saw my face and almost certainly wants me dead, now!
+If Atiuh and the Guardians really exist, I would wish they didn’t, if these are the cards they’ve dealt me.”

 Maebhe sighed and wound her arms around Drys’ waist.
 “What if I’m not, though?”

 Maebhe laughed and took a step back, passing her hands over her face.
 “Tomorrow we’ll tell Whelan, and that’ll be the end of it.
 I swear, I’ll never go sticking my nose into trouble ever again.”

 “Boring,” Drys said.

 Feeling better, she eyed the filled tub, dipped her hand in to test the water.
 She stripped out of her jacket, skirt, and blouse, leaving her in just an undershirt and her petticoat.
 Drys had seemed rooted to the spot as she undressed, but at this, they shook themself, backing toward the door.